 Loanwords II.
 Waldaiic, Celtic and others

 Waldaiic is a branch of Indo-European languages spoken in large parts of eastern and northeastern Europe.
-Its notable members include Ethiynic and Elbic, from which the first attempts to reconstruct the unattested Proto-Waldaic were undertaken in the late 19th century.
-The protolanguage was probably spoken during the late third millennium BC and is classified as a satem language, meaning that Proto-Indo-European velar and labiovelar plosives merged while palatals stayed distinct.
+Its notable members include, from northeast to southwest, Ethiynic (spoken roughly between the rivers Volga and Daugava), Bhaltic (between Daugava and Vistula), Cherric (between Vistula and Elbe), Undavan and Elbic (south of Cherric).
+The first attempts to reconstruct the unattested Proto-Waldaiic language were undertaken in the late 19th century.

-All present-day Waldaiic languages, as well as some others, are written in the Waldaiic alphabet, which is the third major European script besides Greek and Lemizh.
+All present-day Waldaiic languages, as well as Volgan, Suomish, Magyarian, Basque, and the Celtic languages except Danubian, are written in the Waldaiic alphabet, which is the third major European script besides Greek and Lemizh.
 To spare our readers learning another writing system, we will use the Roman transliteration devised by German linguist Egon Ekbert Schrejber.
 It is straightforward for vowels (except for Ethiynic which will be described further down); consonants are denoted as follows:

 |Voiced fricatives||v||ð||ž /ʒ/||ɣ|